Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs.md

 - Constructor without parameters is default constructor.
 - Default value provided when default constructor not defined also because when initialised on heap, default values given while ear-marking the space for object instance variables.
 - Instance method can access static variables.
 - Doesn't make sense to access static variables via instance methods.
 Also static variables are initialised even before object are created/initialised.
-Hence static methods cannot access instance variables.
+Hence static methods cannot access instance variables / instance methods.
 - Static variables are also initialised by default

 # Main Class